-The Directing Magic Podcast was created to encourage and inspire fellow filmmakers by sharing the wisdom and experience of achievers and successful women in media.
+The Directing Magic Podcast was created to encourage and inspire fellow filmmakers by sharing the wisdom and experience of achievers and successful women in film and television.

-The Directing Magic Podcast features biweekly conversations with successful women (and their cohort) in the entertainment industry who generously share their insights into succeeding in the business.
+The Directing Magic Podcast features conversations with successful women in the entertainment industry who generously share their insights into succeeding in the business.
 These in-depth conversations are designed to shed light and provide community for creatives by discussing their journeys, process and the latest innovations in the entertainment world.

 Marquette Jones began her journey toward becoming a filmmaker in her hometown, Youngstown, Ohio.
 She is an alumni of New York University’s Film and Television Production graduate program.
 She also is a graduate of the University of California at Berkeley, holding dual degrees in Mass Communications and History and a Juris Doctorate in Law.
 Before becoming a filmmaker, Marquette was a public interest attorney and social entrepreneur in Oakland, California.